 If you are one who usually pours bleach on everything, it’s time to consider other options.
-Standard cleaning products can contain toxic ingredients making it unsafe for those who have small children.
+Standard cleaning products can contain toxic ingredients, making them unsafe for those with small children.
 Instead of using harsh chemicals, opt for non-toxic cleaning products that can get your house just as clean, if not cleaner, than standard cleaning products.

 Germs are everywhere, so it’s not possible nor necessary to kill all the germs in your entire house.
-Instead, focus on the places that harbor the most germs in your house and follow these green cleaning tips for an eco-friendly, clean & safe home.
+Instead, focus on the places that harbor the most germs in your house and follow these green cleaning tips for an eco-friendly, clean, and safe home.

 One easy way is to use baby safe cleaning wipes.
 Since your baby will be playing with these toys — and probably sticking them in his mouth, it’s important that your cleaning products are non-toxic.